Sharparam/chatrix/README.md

 # Uses the standard matrix.org homeserver
 rat = Ratrix::Matrix.new 'my secret token'

+# Join may raise ForbiddenError if client does not have permission
+# to join the room
 if id = rat.join '#myroom:myserver.org'
   rat.send_message id, 'Hello everyone!' end
 ```

+Currently there is no asynchronous calls or built-in handling of
+rate-limiting.

 ## Development